Anaphylaxis Law and Policies by Province and Territory

 A Ministerial Directive on Inclusive Schooling, 2006, legally directs all education boards to have written policies and procedures for the access, storage, and administration of medications to students.
 Additionally, the teacher resource kit Programming for Student Success, 2008, provides links to information on dealing with anaphylaxis in schools.
 Reference: www.ece.gov.nt.ca

-The Nova Scotia Department of Education Student Services developed Anaphylaxis: Education for a Life Threatening Allergic Reaction, for Nova Scotia schools.
+The Nova Scotia Department of Education and Early Childhood Development Student Services developed Anaphylaxis: Education for a Life Threatening Allergic Reaction, for Nova Scotia schools.
 A provincial online student information system, which includes emergency health alerts on individual student records, is currently being implemented in all school boards, using Anaphylaxis Emergency Plans and other forms for students.
 Reference: studentservices.ednet.ns.ca

 Nunavut has an anaphylaxis response protocol for schools in its Emergency Prevention, Preparedness and Crisis Response Manual developed by the Department of Education.
 Additional information is available on the Government of Nunavut website.
 Reference: www.gov.nu.ca